 The Seven Failure Modes of Vector-Only Memory

-After reviewing production deployments across dozens of enterprises, we consistently see the same limitations surface when teams rely on vector databases as their sole memory layer.
+After reviewing production deployments across dozens of enterprises, the same limitations consistently surface when teams rely on vector databases as their sole memory layer.

 1. Cosine similarity is not relevance